Beef and Cabbage Stir Fry

 Ingredients

-• ¼ cup Soy Sauce substitute with tamari for gluten-free
+• 1/4 cup Soy Sauce substitute with tamari for gluten-free options

-• 1 tablespoon Toasted Sesame Oil use regular sesame oil if toasted isn't available
+• 1 tablespoon Toasted Sesame Oil regular sesame oil can be used as an alternative

-• 2 medium Carrots can substitute with bell peppers or snap peas
+• 1 cup Carrots use other vegetables like bell peppers or snap peas for variety

-• 2 tablespoons Neutral Cooking Oil vegetable, canola, or olive oil
+• 2 tablespoons Neutral Cooking Oil can use canola or grapeseed oil

-• 1 pound Lean Ground Beef can substitute with turkey, chicken, or plant-based options
+• 1 pound Lean Ground Beef ground turkey, chicken, or plant-based meat crumbles are good substitutes

-• 1 tablespoon Fresh Grated Ginger ground ginger can be used in lesser quantity
+• 1 tablespoon Fresh Grated Ginger ginger paste can be used as a substitute

 Equipment